-The following are the college admissions requirements for home-schoolers.
+The following are the college admissions requirements for homeschooled students.
 Please be aware that Liberty desires to show maximum flexibility while maintaining general institutional requirements.

-An applicant must also submit a concise transcript or records for the last three years of home-school studies.
-If the applicant has finished his schooling in a non-home-school setting, official transcripts or an official copy of the General Educational Development (GED) test scores will be required.
-The high school transcript and GED requirement will be waived if the student has earned an associate's degree or is transferring 60 or more college-level credit hours.
+An applicant must also submit the equivalency of a high school transcript or records for the last three years of homeschool studies.
+If the applicant has finished his coursework in a non-homeschool setting, official transcripts or an official copy of the General Educational Development (GED) test scores will be required.
+The high school transcript and GED requirement will be waived if the student has earned an associate's degree.
 In addition, some high school and college transcripts may be waived if they are unobtainable due to extreme circumstances as determined by the Office of Admissions.

 - 2 years of college preparatory mathematics

 - 2 years of foreign language

 - At least 4 units of elective credits in subjects such as art, music, or drama